mittwald/cli/README.md

     This flag will cause the mailbox to forward all incoming mail to the given address.

-    Note: This flag is exclusive with --catch-all, --enable-spam-protection, --quota, --password and --random-password.
+    Note: This flag is exclusive with --catch-all, --quota, --password and --random-password.

   --password=<value>  mailbox password

-    This is the password that should be used for the mailbox; if omitted, the command will prompt interactively for a password.
+    If set, the mailbox will be updated to this password.
+If omitted, the password will remain unchanged.

     CAUTION: providing this flag may log your password in your shell history!

   --random-password  generate a random password

-    This flag will cause the command to generate a random 32-character password for the mailbox; when running with --quiet, the address ID and the password will be printed to stdout, separated by a tab character.
+    This flag will cause the command to generate a random 32-character password for the mailbox; when running with --quiet, the password will be printed to stdout.
 ```

 ## `mw mail deliverybox get ID`